 Domestic Violence and Abuse – A Serious, Global Problem

 There is no typical victim profile for domestic violence and abuse.
-All types of domestic violence can occur in every socioeconomic group, educational and religious background, age group, culture, and nation; and it can happen in same sex relationships as well as traditional heterosexual ones.
-Even though a typical victim doesn't exist, certain women do have a greater risk for becoming victims of domestic violence and abuse:
+All types of domestic violence can occur in every socioeconomic group, educational and religious background, age group, culture, and nation; and it can happen in same-sex relationships as well as traditional heterosexual ones.
+Even though a typical victim doesn't exist, certain women do have a greater risk of becoming victims of domestic violence and abuse:

 - Women living in poverty

 - Women without a network of support and few resources